tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/loadtesting/data-plane-uri.md

 ms.devlang: rest-api
 ---

-# Azure Load Testing Data Plane REST API
+# Azure Load Testing Data Plane URI

 Azure Load Testing Preview has control plane and data plane operations.
 For example, creating an Azure Load Testing resource is a control plane operation and creating a load test is a data plane operation.
 To perform data plane operations, you will need to get the data plane URI for the resource you created.

 ## Get the data plane URI for an Azure Load Testing resource

-This section shows to get the data plane URL for an Azure Load Testing resource.
+This section shows to get the data plane URI for an Azure Load Testing resource.

 1. Create an Azure Load Testing resource